YusenFan/Ollama-Transcriber/README.md

 # Purpose

-This project offers a privacy-focused solution for transcribing and summarizing audio recordings through entirely local processing.
+This project offers a privacy-focused solution for transcribing and summarizing audio recordings through entirely local processing on you.
 Using OpenAI's Whisper for transcription and local LLMs via Ollama for summarization, it processes audio files (**MP3/WAV**) entirely on your machine, ensuring sensitive content never leaves your environment.

 The tool automatically generates structured summaries including: